nathanielmata/markdown-notes-capstone-client/README.md

 #### User dasboard page

 - as a REGISTERED USER
-- I want to retrieve a unique url that lists where all my public notes are displayed
+- I want to generate a unique url where my public notes can be viewed on the open web
-- So I can share the url with collaborators
+- So I can share the url with anyone

 ---